The Grand Hyatt, Melbourne

 The Grand Hyatt Melbourne opened in 1986 and very quickly became the place to stay in Australia’s most creative and ever-transforming city, Melbourne.

-As a Sydney-sider I would often escape to Melbourne for a cultural and culinary injection, and since it’s opening, the Grand Hyatt was where I chose to stay when I wanted to visit my favourite haunts by foot, day and evening.
+As a Sydney-sider I would often escape to Melbourne for a cultural and culinary injection and since its opening, the Grand Hyatt was where I chose to stay when I wanted to visit my favourite haunts by foot, day and evening.

 For many years I loved its grand, art deco-inspired, gold facades and its floral arrangements.
 The luxury and the glamour did not change when it was newly renovated in 2011, it just became more sleek, elegant and modern.